MWL91/behat-presentation/README.md

 > there is a "Tabaluga Dragon", that was born in 1997-10-04

-was changed to comment and method `thereIsAThatWasBornIn`.
+was changed to method `thereIsAThatWasBornIn`.

-Behat automatically find that we have string parameter between `"..."` and found numbers.
+Behat automatically find that we have string parameter between `"..."` and found all numbers.
 In practice, we will have call like:

 ```php